nvieira-valdesharnais-mcgill/PESTO_pipeline/README.md

 astrometry.net -- A tool for source detection and astrometric calibration of images (finding world coordinate system solutions).

+astroquery -- A tool for querying online catalogues.

 photutils -- Software affiliated with astropy, used specifically for photometry.
 It's also recommended to download the whole thing.

 # Where to get these modules